-If you ask any job seeker on the hunt why they are leaving their current position they’re likely to list one of the following four reasons: noncompetitive compensation, poor leadership, a lack growth opportunities, or an unpleasant corporate environment.
+If you ask any job seeker on the hunt why they are leaving their current position they’re likely to list one of the following four reasons: noncompetitive compensation, poor leadership, a lack of growth opportunities, or an unpleasant corporate environment.
 It is safe to assume most were committed to the job offers they accepted and invested at least a minimal amount of time working through the difficulties that arose during their employment.
-For some employees their efforts were in vain because they never stood a chance of surviving the current average tenure of 4.6 years.
+For some employees, their efforts were in vain because they never stood a chance of surviving the current average tenure of 4.6 years.
 In fact, they were destined to fail before they signed the offer letter.

-Unfortunately this scenario is all too real for new hires at the 69% of businesses that do not have a formal, new employee onboarding process in place.
+Unfortunately, this scenario is all too real for new hires at the 69% of businesses that do not have a formal, new employee onboarding process in place.
 In fact, within four months, about half of all hourly employees will quit and the same number of newly placed executives will fail within 18 months.
 And just so we are clear, meeting with HR to sign paperwork does not constitute an onboarding process.
 Employers must have a robust onboarding process in place or their new hire’s first week may leave them feeling like they’re on an episode of ‘Survivor.’

 4 Ways to Prevent Your New Hire’s First Week on the Job From Feeling Like an Episode of Survivor

 1. Have all your supplies at the ready: Onboarding begins before you begin recruiting.
 Yes, you read that correctly.
 Before you even set the sourcing-interviewing-vetting process into motion, employers need to think long and hard about what the successful candidate will look like.
 That begins with the creation of a solid job description.
 Assessing the current situation within the department, identify problems you expect the new hire to solve.
 In addition, establish clear and measurable goals you expect them to meet, as well as assessment tools you will use to determine whether those expectations have been met.